minhaz1217/devops-notes/38. simulate ingress with nginx/README.md

 10.10.10.100 api.payment.foodpanda.com
 10.10.10.100 api.order.foodpanda.com
 ```
+This is the ip of the server that has the layer 4 LB.
 ## Outside the cluster server
 ### Here we setup our layer 4 proxy outside our cluster
 ### (Optional) Bring up a separate machine using vagrant